 Pronunciation of 'Hemerocallis'

 The word 'Hemerocallis' refers to a genus of flowering plants commonly known as daylilies.
-The pronunciation in English is typically 'hem-er-oh-KAL-is', with stress on the third syllable.
+It is pronounced as 'ˌhɛmɪroʊˈkælɪs' in English (en-US).

 The word 'Hemerocallis' originates from Greek, where 'hemera' means 'day' and 'kallos' means 'beauty', referring to the flowers that typically last for a single day.